rafael-pieri/people-registration/README.md

 # People Registration
-It is a simple CRUD application
+This application is responsible for managing people registration.

 ### How to run the application
-Execute the following command to run the application:
+Execute the following command:

 `./gradlew composeUp bootRun`